batiati/IUPMetadata/Readme.md

 ## WIP - Work in Progress

-[IUP Toolkit](https://webserver2.tecgraf.puc-rio.br/iup/) is a solid and well-proven portable GUI toolkit that exposes a simple raw C API, so it can be used in any [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) capable programing language.
+[IUP Toolkit](https://webserver2.tecgraf.puc-rio.br/iup/) is a solid and well-proven portable GUI toolkit that exposes a simple raw C API, so it can be used via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).

 More information can be found at https://webserver2.tecgraf.puc-rio.br/iup/

-This project aims to collect rich metadata information about IUP's elements, enabling code generators to create type-safe bindings for **any** programing language.
+This project aims to collect rich metadata information about IUP's elements, enabling code-gen tools to create type-checked bindings for **any** programing language.

-## Type-safe
+## Type-checked

-As IUP's API is largely based on string attributes names and values, this metadata can be useful to improve the user experience through a fully typed and idiomatic API by removing the need for string based actions.
+As IUP's API is largely based on key-value string attributes, this metadata can be useful to improve the developer experience through a fully typed and idiomatic API by removing the need for string based actions.

 Original IUP API in C: